-Super Peg and Cat Guy Save the Day!
+Peg and Cat Save the Farmer

 Once you start looking for patterns, you will start to find them everywhere.
 There are patterns in colors, shapes, sounds, dances and even daily routines!
 Learning patterns is a skill that translates directly into algebraic thinking, so by exploring these ideas now, you will be setting the stage for bigger math ideas later.Learn More